willcl-ark/bitcoin/contrib/guix/README.md

   riscv64-linux-gnu powerpc64-linux-gnu powerpc64le-linux-gnu
   x86\_64-w64-mingw32 x86\_64-apple-darwin arm64-apple-darwin")_

-* _**SOURCES_PATH**_

-  Set the depends tree download cache for sources.
-This is passed through to the depends tree.
-Setting this to the same directory across multiple builds of the depends tree can eliminate unnecessary redownloading of package sources.

-  The path that this environment variable points to **must be a directory**, and **NOT a symlink to a directory**.

-* _**BASE_CACHE**_

-  Set the root directory for cached built packages.
-Non-GUI and GUI builds use the `GUIX/BUILD` and `GUIX/GUI` subdirectories, respectively, so their caches do not evict each other's packages.
-Setting this to the same directory across multiple Guix builds can eliminate unnecessary building of packages.

-  The path that this environment variable points to **must be a directory**, and **NOT a symlink to a directory**.

 * _**SDK_PATH**_

   Set the path where _extracted_ SDKs can be found.
-This is passed through to the depends tree.
-Note that this should be set to the _parent_ directory of the actual SDK (e.g. `SDK_PATH=$HOME/Downloads/macOS-SDKs` instead of `$HOME/Downloads/macOS-SDKs/Xcode-26.1.1-17B100-extracted-SDK-with-libcxx-headers`).
+This is used to locate the SDK that is imported as a dependency manifest input.
+Note that this should be set to the _parent_ directory of the actual SDK (e.g.
+  `SDK_PATH=$HOME/Downloads/macOS-SDKs` instead of
+  `$HOME/Downloads/macOS-SDKs/Xcode-26.1.1-17B100-extracted-SDK-with-libcxx-headers`).

   The path that this environment variable points to **must be a directory**, and